Why this expat Chartered Accountant moved to Tanzania and built a successful career in finance

 An expat Chartered Accountant (with no local experience in Tanzania) can expect a starting a net salary of US$ 1,500/- to US$ 3,000 per month along with other benefits like housing, medical expenses, travel tickets, etc.

 If you have work experience in Tanzania or in Africa, you can definitely get more since ‘there is no limit for the right candidate’.
-All they expect is quality work and advice from expatriates joining them…you have to add value.

 It is worth noting that the cost of housing and medical is very high here.
 If you are negotiating your salary for a job in Tanzania, be sure to consider all these factors.